johnstew/differential-serving/README.md

 ## What is differential serving?

-At it's most basic level it looks something like you see below.
-The idea is that we serve code to specific environments.
-In this case we are interested in serving ES6 code to modern browsers that support it and serve ES5 code to browsers like IE.
+At it's most basic level it looks something like what you see below.
+The idea is that you serve code to specific environments.
+In this case the interest is in serving ES6 code to modern browsers that support it and serve ES5 code to browsers that don't.

 This is made possible thanks to `<script type="module">` and `<script nomodule>`.
-We can leverage these script properties to serve the correct JS when called by the browser.
+You can leverage these script properties to serve the correct JS when called by the browser.

 ![diff-serving](./assets/diff-serving.gif)